mtekman/HaploForge/README.md

 Haplotype applications output two types of files: phased genotypes, and vectors.

-Phased genotypes encode the maternal and paternal alleles for an individual, but does not record the founder allele mapping.
+Phased genotypes encode the maternal and paternal alleles for an individual, but do not record founder allele mapping.

 Vector files describe the *flow* of genetic information from one generation to the next.
-This can be encoded either by recording the founder allele at each individual-marker, or by recording where each recombination took place.
+This can be encoded either by recording the founder allele at each individual-marker, or by recording where each recombination/crossover event took place.

-*HaploForge* by default makes of it's own novel A*-search based algorithm to find these recombination points and determine the founder allele mapping, but also optionally makes use of vector output.
+*HaploForge* by default makes of it's own novel A\*-search based algorithm to find these recombination points and determine the founder allele mapping, but also optionally makes use of vector output.

 ### Why is this better than HaploPainter? ###